ibmtjbot/tjbot/featured/README.md

 # Featured Designs
-Featured designs are fabulous extensions of the original design files that are created by members of the TJBot community.
-If you designed or modified the look of your TJBot and would like to share your modificaations with the community, please open an issue with a link to your design files.
+Featured designs are fabulous modifications to the look or size of TJBot, created by members of the TJBot community.
+If you designed accessories for TJBot or modified the look of your bot and would like to share it with the community, please open an issue with a link to your design files.

 # 3D Printed Mini-TJBot